 If you were to gift someone one cookbook, what would it be…?

 Hands down any of Ottolenghi’s books

 If you could convince the captain to drive the boat anywhere in the world right now, where would it be and why?

 I am so grateful and happy at this moment that I am

 If you had to survive on one nationalities cuisine for the rest of your life, what country would it be?

 That is a tough one!
 I would probably have to say Mexican!
-With Lebanese/Middle Eastern been a very close second
+With Lebanese/Middle Eastern being a very close second.